databrickslabs/dbldatagen/docs/core/concepts/plans-and-tables.md

 | `seed` | `int` | `42` | Global seed; propagated to tables.
 Omitting it emits a `UserWarning` — see [determinism-and-seeds.md](determinism-and-seeds.md). |
 | `default_locale` | `str` | `"en_US"` | Default Faker locale for `FakerColumn`s that don't set their own. |

-The plan validates relationships eagerly: duplicate table names are rejected, and foreign-key references are resolved (with cycle detection) when the plan is resolved for generation.
+The plan validates relationships eagerly.
+Duplicate table names are rejected, and foreign-key references are resolved (with cycle detection) when the plan is resolved for generation.

 ```python
 plan = DataGenPlan(seed=42, tables=[customers, orders])
 ```

-## `TableSpec`
+## TableSpec

-One table to generate.
+Defines a single table to generate.
+One or more `TableSpec` instances can be added to a single `DataGenPlan`.

 | Field | Type | Default | Notes |
 | --- | --- | --- | --- |